haskell-game/tiny-games-hs/README.md

 The [lol](default/lol/) entry is a meta "game" that colourises other games.
 It works with most games but may cost a little performance.
-Each extra "lol" argument modifies the effect.
-(Hint: try ten!)
+(Hint: each extra "lol" argument modifies the effect.)

 ![](play-lol.dark.png)